-Want to travel from London to Rotterdam by train?
-Start your journey with us.
+Want to jump on the Eurostar and travel from London to Rotterdam by train?
+Start your journey with us!

 Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
 All Eurostar trains have modern, comfortable facilities, plenty of room for luggage, and onboard food and beverage car.
 There are three comfort classes on offer – Standard, Standard Premier (equivalent to Premium Economy, with light refreshments served), and Business Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).